 The gendered nature of the ideas that were central to the maintenance and legitimacy of the ruling coalition influenced the nature of elite commitment to the promotion of women’s rights.

-For girl’s access to primary education, the ruling coalition’s vision of girl’s education could be easily tied to notions of modernity and national building, core ideas that are constitutive of the political settlement in these countries.
+For girls’ access to primary education, the ruling coalition’s vision of girls’ education could be easily tied to notions of modernity and nation building, core ideas that are constitutive of the political settlement in these countries.
 This generated strong elite commitment for the expansion agenda, once the policies were introduced.

-Primary education in Uganda, Bangladesh and Ghana has a political role in maintaining the ruling coalition in power through distribution of patronage such as teaching and building jobs and strengthening the legitimacy of the regime.
-However, domestic violence law doesn’t generate rents or patronage.
-The action of the ruling elites in this sector are more influenced by the strength of mobilization by the policy coalition and their strategies along with international pressure.
-Having allies across different domains also facilitated the adoption of the law along with the relationships between the women’s movement actors and the women’s ministry.
+Primary education in Uganda, Bangladesh and Ghana has a political role in maintaining the ruling coalition in power through distribution of patronage, such as teaching and building jobs, and strengthening the legitimacy of the regime.
+However, domestic violence law does not generate rents or patronage.
+The actions of the ruling elites in this sector are more influenced by the strength of mobilisation by the policy coalition and their strategies, along with international pressure.
+Having allies across different domains also facilitated the adoption of the law, along with the relationships between the women’s movement actors and the women’s ministry.
 The slower progress in Ghana reflected the low levels of feminist influence within key domains.

 Historical legacies matter.
-In Rwanda, space was created for the DV law as more contentious policies and legal reforms were enacted before it.
+In Rwanda, space was created for the domestic violence law as more contentious policies and legal reforms were enacted before it.

-Rwanda was the most advanced in terms of implementing domestic violence law partly due to the fact that it adopted a clear implementation plan and other top down drives of implementation such as a gender education unit for monitoring performance.
+Rwanda was the most advanced in terms of implementing domestic violence law, partly due to the fact that it adopted a clear implementation plan and other top-down drivers of implementation, such as a gender education unit for monitoring performance.
 Although countries without these top-down drivers have moved more slowly, more competitive settings can enable greater political space for bottom-up demands for legislation to be implemented once passed.